 Asynchronous communication allows for deep, focused work, because it means team members can “batch” their communication time with asynchronous tools, rather than constantly interrupting their tasks by answering messages.
 In remote teams, asynchronous communication can also play an important role in fighting “Zoom fatigue” (or an overload of video calls).

 Synchronous communication has its place in the work environment as well.
 However, asynchronous meetings and weekly updates can help you cut down on some redundant or unnecessary meetings, so you can save your energy for the meetings that need to happen in person.
+Team management software like Friday can help you streamline these regular updates.

 if you’re just giving a quick status update, written communication is the way to go.
 There’s no real reason a status update should require a meeting, unless there’s some kind of collective decision-making to do.
 Otherwise, you risk losing lots of time with side discussions that aren’t relevant to everyone present.